Home Projects Articles Support

 Cutting Paths

-Getting the alignment right when flipping the board can be a major problem.
-What I do is place a via along the bottom edge of the PCB at the exact X-axis centre, and shift the imported Gerber file in FlatCam such that this X-axis centre via aligns with the coordinates (0,0).
-I mirror the board across the Y-axis about the point (0,0) before creating the tool paths for the underside of the board.
-After flipping the board, the via can be used to re-align the work origin at (0,0).
-Provided the x-axis is not angled, the mirrored paths should align.
+Achieving accurate alignment when flipping the board is a common challenge.
+One effective approach involves placing a via along the bottom edge of the PCB at the precise X-axis center and shifting the imported Gerber file in FlatCam so that this via aligns with the coordinates (0,0).
+Mirroring the board across the Y-axis at the point (0,0) before generating the tool paths for the underside ensures that, after flipping the board, the via can be used to re-align the work origin at (0,0).
+This method ensures that the mirrored paths align properly, provided the X-axis is not angled.

 Un-Plated Holes